reuvenal0/Ex4/README.md

     ```B0 == A0 - 3```

 ### **❌ Invalid values:**
+**A few short examples of invalid data, which defined as errors, depending on their type:**
 -  `=A1 +` *(missing second operand)*
 -  `=min(A1)` *(Must specify a range)*
 - `=if(A1>5,10)` *(Missing `false` case)*